 Created in 2020, Bon D’ici is a large covered market of local and artisanal products, whose first 1000 m2 warehouse opened in March 2021 in Rezé, south of Nantes.

-The dematerialization of documents has a double importance for Bon d’Ici: the sustainable development aspect, of course, but also the “time saving” aspect for its employees.
-Indeed, each of the company’s shops has to manage its own purchases, sourcing and sales.
-Bon d’Ici therefore needed a tool that would enable it to manage purchases, stocks and invoicing electronically, in the most efficient way possible.
+The dematerialization of documents has double importance for Bon d’Ici: the sustainable development aspect, of course, but also the “time-saving” aspect for its employees.
+Indeed, each of the company’s shops has to manage its own purchases, sourcing, and sales.
+Bon d’Ici, therefore, needed a tool that would enable it to manage purchases, stocks, and invoicing electronically, in the most efficient way possible.

-The team set out to find a modular, open source solution that offered the possibility of specific, compartmentalised parameterisation, taking advantage of low-code.
+The team set out to find a modular and open-source solution that offered the possibility of specific compartmentalized parameterization that took advantage of low-code.
 Moreover, as Bon D’ici’s DNA is based on local productions, the chosen editor had to be in line with this philosophy.

 The choice fell on Axelor, which met all the criteria sought.
-Indeed, the solution is easy to use, and its low-code and modular nature allows the developer to easily create new modules in a compartmentalized manner and to easily integrate them with existing modules.
+Indeed, the solution is easy to use, and it’s low-code and modular nature allows the developer to easily create new modules in a compartmentalized manner and also seamlessly integrate them with existing modules.

-In order to create a solution tailored to the company’s needs, Bon d’Ici relied on Axelor’s partner, iORGA, for the organizational and project aspects, while Axelor was involved in the more technical aspects for more advanced and complex deployments.
+In order to create a solution tailored to the company’s needs, Bon d’Ici relied on Axelor’s partner, iORGA, for the organizational and project management aspects, while Axelor was involved in the technical side for more advanced and complex deployments.

-Based on this perfect organisational agreement, iORGA and Axelor quickly identified the specific needs and the integrator defined a precise implementation schedule.
+Based on this perfect organizational agreement, iORGA and Axelor quickly identified the specific needs of Bon D’ici and the integrator defined a precise implementation schedule.

-After creating the environment on which the solution is based, the project is divided into 4 lots, with weekly monitoring in place.
+After creating the environment on which the solution is based, the project was divided into 4 parts, with weekly monitoring in place.